glegoux/browsing-history-shell/README.md

 ![alt text][bhistory]

-It's very usefu, it becomes quickly essential and it takes less than one minute to install, see **Installation** !
+It's very useful, it becomes quickly essential and it takes less than one minute to install, see **Installation** !

 ## Motivation